Andrew Lesnie

 Andrew Lesnie ACS ASC (1 January 1956 – 27 April 2015) was an Australian cinematographer.

-He was best known as the cinematographer for The Lord of the Rings trilogy (2001–2003) and its prequel The Hobbit trilogy (2012–2014), both directed by New Zealand director Peter Jackson.
-He received the Academy Award for Best Cinematography for his work on The Lord of the Rings: The Fellowship of the Ring in 2002.
+He was best known for his collaboration with director Peter Jackson on The Hobbit trilogy (2012–2014) and The Lord of the Rings trilogy (2001–2003), with the latter earning him the Academy Award for Best Cinematography in 2002 for his work on The Fellowship of the Ring.

-Early life and career
+Early life

 Lesnie was born in Sydney, New South Wales, on 1 January 1956, the son of Shirley (Lithgow) and Allan Lesnie, who worked for the family's company, butcher suppliers Harry Lesnie Pty Ltd.